TheVerveTTRPG/DiceNumbering/README.md

 # DiceNumbering
 Code used to generate optimal and sub-optimal dice numberings

 The two python scripts are used to find the dice numbering with the minimum bias vector.
+If you don't know what that means you probably havent seen the YouTube video on the subject in which case how on earth did you find this github?

-For each dice you are required to input the number of dice faces, and a vector in 2D or 3D space for each face.
+For each dice you are required to input the number of dice faces "d", and a vector in 2D or 3D space for each face.
+I have provided a load of vectors for all the common dice.

 The "NumberingScript" checks all numberings, ignoring a multiple of d.
 So it actually is not 100% effecient but for dice sizes up to 12 it works well enough.